 5. What needs to be done from a legal point of view?

-Anyone getting married in Ireland whether it’s Church, Civil, Humanist or Spiritualist ceremony must give a minimum of three months’ notice to the state of their intention to marry.
+Anyone getting married in Ireland whether it’s Church, Civil or Humanist ceremony must give a minimum of three months’ notice to the state of their intention to marry.
 To do this, you must book an appointment with your local registrar office (you can do it online here), at least three months before your wedding date.
 You can find a list of Registrar Offices and telephone numbers here.

 You will need to bring the following documents along with you to your appointment: